lucasdeeiroz/positivo-appium-extensions/keywords/get_visible_elements_on_screen/README.md

 ## Purpose

-Provide a reliable method to capture **visible and valid UI elements** during Appium-based mobile testing, broadening coverage beyond `resource-id`-only by supporting `content-desc` (accessibility) as a fallback or as the primary mode, while keeping the interface simple.
+Provide a reliable method to capture **visible and valid UI elements** during Appium-based mobile testing,broadening coverage beyond `resource-id`-only by supporting `content-desc` (accessibility) as a fallback or as the primary mode, while keeping the interface simple.

 ---